harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/5-access-control/rbac-asset-gov.md

  <docimage path={require('./static/add-role-bindings-asset-gov.png')} width="50%" height="50%" title="Click to view full size image" />

- In the given example, the `ccm-execute` role allows the user to execute governance rules on the `RBAC GOV` resource group (specific resources) and the `ccm-gov-restricted` role restricts the user from executing the governance rules but allows access to other resources.
+ In the given example, the `ccm-execute` role allows the user to execute governance rules on the `RBAC GOV` resource group (specific resources) and the `ccm-gov-restricted` role restricts the user from executing the governance rules.

 ## Verifying permissions